teatwig/bearlytics/README.md

 ## Self-hosting Guide

 This is a basic Django app that can be deployed to any platform that supports Django.
-I've chosen Dokku here because it's easy to set up and manage, and I'm familiar with it.
+I've chosen Dokku for this guide because it's easy to set up and manage, and I'm familiar with it.

 ### Prerequisites